Free 24/7 Mental Health Hotline Available

-A Mission for Michael (AMFM) has multiple mental health treatment facilities conveniently located in California, Washington, and Virginia.
+A Mission for Michael (AMFM) Mental Health Treatment has multiple mental health treatment facilities conveniently located in California, Washington, and Virginia.
 At all of our mental health treatment centers, we offer comprehensive therapy and treatment for anxiety, depression, and other mental health disorders.
-We provide personalized care to help you manage and overcome your mental health challenges.
+We provide personalized care and behavioral health services to help you manage and overcome your mental health challenges, including mental health crises.

-If you are looking for a “mental health hotline near me,” you can call AMFM Mental Health Treatment Center for assistance.
-Contact our crisis hotline at (844) 781-3136 to discuss the mental health therapy options we offer and to learn more about our admissions process for treatment.
+If you are looking for a mental health hotline, suicide prevention hotline, or crisis center near you, you can call AMFM Mental Health Treatment for assistance.
+Contact our crisis hotline at (866) 478-4383 to discuss the mental health therapy options we offer, and to learn more about our admissions process for treatment.
+Our team of mental health professionals is equipped and ready to meet you with compassion and understanding.
 We are here to support you and guide you on your journey to better mental health.

 What Is a Mental Health Therapy and Crisis Helpline Number?

-A mental health therapy and crisis helpline number is a dedicated phone line you can call when experiencing a mental health crisis or seeking information and support for mental health issues.
-A mental health hotline can provide immediate assistance, emotional support, and help from professionals.
+A mental health therapy and crisis helpline number is a dedicated phone line you can call when experiencing a mental health crisis, suicidal thoughts or seeking information and support for mental health issues.
+A mental health hotline can provide immediate assistance, emotional support, and help from qualified professionals.

-If you need ongoing therapy or treatment, a mental health crisis intervention hotline can connect you to appropriate resources and services.
+If you are looking for ongoing therapy or treatment, a mental health crisis intervention hotline can connect you to appropriate resources and services.
 For example, you can call the AMFM Mental Health Treatment Center crisis hotline to discuss your mental health concerns, explore therapy options, verify your insurance, and find out more about the conditions we treat.

 Find out about our free assessments and admissions process